adalundhe/hyperlight-zstandard/docs/installing.rst

 Requirements
 ============

-This package is designed to run with Python 3.9, 3.10, 3.11, and 3.12
-on common platforms (Linux, Windows, and OS X).
-On PyPy (both PyPy2 and PyPy3) we support version 6.0.0 and above. x86 and x86_64 are well-tested on Windows.
+This package is designed to run with Python 3.12, 3.13, and 3.14 on common platforms (Linux, Windows, and macOS).
+On PyPy we support version 3.10 and above. x86_64 and arm64 are well-tested on all platforms.
-Only x86_64 is well-tested on Linux and macOS.

 CFFI Backend
 ============